architect/arcdown/readme.md

 A couple plugins have been forked and/or vendored locally to this package.
 This has been done to increase performance and render speed.

-`arcdown` is not attached to any single package, plugin, or even to the core rendering engine, so long as the resulting features are maintained.
+Arcdown is not attached to any single package, plugin, or even to the core rendering engine, so long as the resulting features are maintained.
 Suggestions and PRs welcome 🙏

 ## FAQs & Decisions